 The thing that most remained in my memory about these students is the openness and willingness to learn.
 Many of the experiences were very inspiring and really turned out to be an addition to their personal career path.
 I also learned a lot about myself, about relationships and cross-cultural interaction.
 I learned about cooperating in large teams and working together with companies and organizations like the local university and sponsors.

-Besides all the work that has been done, we had enough time to explore the great food of Sarawak, to discover the incredibly beautiful rainforest and wildlife of Borneo and to spend time at the beach or at the mall.
+Besides all the work that we did, we had enough time to explore the great food of Sarawak, to discover the incredibly beautiful rainforest and wildlife of Borneo and to spend time at the beach or at the mall.
 I can look back at a great experience, remembering all the great places and people I have met.

 Thank you AIESEC for setting me up with the amazing LC UNIMAS.
 If I could, I’d go back tomorrow.